 - Setting up the business operation.

-- Managing finance such as paying rent, bills and performing costs cutting exercises.
+- Managing finance such as paying rent, and bills and performing costs cutting exercises.

 - Dealing with recruitment and managing employees.